g1velo/SNAVXbee2/org.openhab.binding.snavxbee2/Readme.md

 Defining coordinator as coordinator defining End device as an end device ( Should work fine if defined as router ) The DD parameter defines device type connected and will define how openHab will use it.
-The PANID has to be  indentical on all devices.
+The PANID has to be  indentical on all dev